vl4ds/Documentation/smartapp-web-services-developers-guide/tutorial-part2.rst

     # use the OAuth2 module to handle OAuth flow
     client = OAuth2::Client.new(CLIENT_ID, CLIENT_SECRET, options)

+    # helper method to know if we have an access token
+    def authenticated?
+      session[:access_token]
+    end

     # handle requests to the application root
     get '/' do